Tramways revival in Adelaide: Controversy: the less-than-grand union

 The state government, in December 2016, stated that it recognised track construction work at the very busy North Terrace–King William Street intersection (34.9215°S 138.5994°E) would cause disruption of road traffic.
 The transport minister stressed the desirability of having disruption only once – by building a four-way "grand union" junction rather than a three-way junction that would later have to be modified if what he termed "the offshoot tramline" north to the Festival Centre were to be built later.
 In the event, however, the government decided to build a junction with double tracks on one corner and single tracks on two corners, saying that the complexity and cost of including a right-hand turn from King William Street into North Terrace could not be justified and would make traffic flows worse.
 The decision attracted popular ridicule.
 The reduced junction steelwork, prefabricated, was welded in place and laid in concrete in January 2018.

 In the lead-up to the March 2018 state election, the Liberal Party opposition leader described the omission as "stupid and costly", saying that if his party managed to form government, a right-hand turn from King William Street into North Terrace would be added at a cost $37 million.

 Fare-free travel

-Since financial year 2014–15, travel has been free on the lines that run through streets: in the entire City and along Jetty Road in Glenelg.
-On the reserved track sections, only passengers with concessions, such as South Australian Seniors Card holders during off-peak hours, were carried free (see the Patronage section).
+Since financial year 2014–15, travel has been free on the lines that run through streets: in the entire Central Business District and along Jetty Road in Glenelg.
+On the reserved track sections, only passengers with concessions, such as South Australian Seniors Card holders (during off-peak hours only before July 2022), were carried free (see the Patronage section).

 As of July 2022, the policy was expanded so that South Australian Seniors Card holders were able to travel free on Adelaide Metro buses, trains and trams, without time restrictions; the concession required holders to validate their card when boarding.

 Patronage

+As of July 2022, Adelaide's trams had conveyed 12.5% of Adelaide's public transport passengers during the previous 12 months; the suburban rail network carried 20.1% and buses 67.5%.
+Patronage of tram track per route kilometre was 4.8 times that of rail.